Accounting Cycle means the life cycle of the business financial transaction in the accounting system.

-Accounting cycle is the step by step process of recording, classifying and summarising business transaction for the particular financial year.
+The accounting cycle is the step by step process of recording, classifying, and summarising business transactions for the particular financial year.

-Nowadays, many accounting software is available in the market for preparing the books of the business. so in this software, almost all step of accounting cycle is automated.
-You have to post only journal entries only after that ledger account and the trial balance will be prepared automatically by accounting software. then make required adjustment entries. financial statement of the business also prepared automatically.
+Nowadays, many accounting software is available in the market for preparing the books of the business. so in this software, almost all steps of the accounting cycle are automated.
+You have to post only journal entries in the software then after that ledger account and the trial balance will be prepared automatically by accounting software.
+Then make required adjustment journal entries at the end of the year.
+Then the Financial statement of the business will prepare automatically by accounting software.

-First of all, an accountant collect information about the transaction means collect spotting documents of the transaction and analysis it that which rule of accounting will apply to it.
-Real, Personal or Nominal a/c.
+First of all, an accountant collect information about the transaction, which means to collect spotting documents related to the transaction and then analyze these documents, to know which rule of accounting should be applicable to this transaction.
+Real, Personal, or Nominal a/c.

-Journal book is the first record of the all transaction of the business.
+A Journal book is the first record of all transactions of the business.